Shoot to Save

 In 2013, those camera traps revealed six snow leopards inhabiting an area less than 100 square kilometers (39 square miles) within the conservancy.
 At the time, it was the highest density ever measured for the cats anywhere in the world.
 Two years later, Rosen and her team documented 10 snow leopards there.

-Despite its benefits, this conservation strategy still strikes many as unpalatable, or worse.
+Despite its benefits, this conservation strategy can still strikes many as unpalatable, or worse.
 The potential for corruption, when so much money is changing hands inside such a poor country, raises legitimate concern.
-But it's difficult to argue with the results, at least so far.
+But it’s difficult to argue with the results, at least so far.
 More than 10 years of intense effort have allowed the markhor population in Southern Tajikistan to flourish.

 By allowing hunters to shoot three markhor last year, Mulloyorov said he’s been able to protect the nearly 550 that live on his concession, plus the 10 snow leopards, while simultaneously making daily life easier for the people who live alongside them.
 This is the Faustian bargain of modern trophy hunting.
 “If 30 years ago there was an opportunity for [hunting] Persian leopards and tigers,” he said, “we would still have leopards and tigers.”
 This rationale applies not just to the markhor; in 2016, Tajikistan also offered permits for up 85 of its population of near-threatened Marco Polo sheep—a sub-species of argali with especially large horns—as well as for Siberian ibex, another more plentiful, wide-ranging type of mountain goat that has been hit hard by illegal poaching.

-“The key is for the communities to connect livelihood benefits with species conservation.”
+“The key is for the communities to connect livelihood benefits with species conservation”

 —Tanya Rosen, Panthera